Ford's first GT40 Roadster brings $7.6M at auction

 1965 Ford GT40 Roadster prototype (Chassis GT/108)

 The car was chassis GT/108, the eighth of 12 GT40 prototypes built and one of just five with the roadster body.
-It went under the hammer during RM Sotherby's Monterey Car Week sale event, with the final bid coming in close to the estimate of between $7 million and $9 million.
+It went under the hammer during RM Sotheby's Monterey Car Week sale event, with the final bid coming in close to the estimate of between $7 million and $9 million.

 Work on the car started on November 2, 1964, at Ford Advanced Vehicles in Slough, United Kingdom, and was completed by March the following year.
 Being a prototype, many of its components were experimental units so don’t resemble the units on later GT40s.
 This is especially true for the lights fitted to the car.